wiscbicklab/AgroEcoMetrics/README.md

 This script loads weather data filtered to only 2024, creates an air temperature models from the data, and saves a plot of the predicted temperatures from the model against the actual temperatures.

+## Testing
+Within the tests folder is 5 min data for July 5th 2025 and Daily Data for the month of July 2025 both from Arlington Wisconsin.
+In order to test that AEM is working as expected, you can run tests.py in this same folder.
+This test will test each of the equations functions, and give you information about whether or not the tests suceeded.
+If all tests succeed the package is working as expected.